DhruvaG2000/Blog-GSoC21/logs/week10.md

 - Replaced std::map to std::vector approach in PruManager RProc + Mmap part.
 - accumulated all the files necessary for the PRU code compilation in one place on the PruManager branch.
 - tested the PruManager branch with all the new changes and verified that it works
+- Got GPIO working on BBAI + BELA
+- Almost got SPI working, small issue faced was that the MOSI and MISO seem to be swapped in the BBB vs BBAI.
+Have to make those changes in the overlay and also the pru code.